Nunes memo tests Congress’ ability to oversee FBI

 “The majority memo is specifically about FISA abuse and some misconduct that took place at the highest levels of the DOJ and FBI,” Rep. Lee M. Zeldin, New York Republican, said on MSNBC.

-⦁ Dave Boyer and Sally Persons contributed to this report.
+• Dave Boyer and Sally Persons contributed to this article.